bbauska/Coursera-Bootstrap/readme.md

 type git status, I now see that my index.html file and the package of JSON file have been modified.

-I\'m going to do a commit.
+I&apos;m going to do a commit.

 Now, my status of the folder at the end of this exercise has been committed to my git repository.